 Waterfalls in Chiang Rai

-One of the most popular things to do in Chiang Rai is to visit a waterfall in the jungle.
-Chiang Rai is home to many of the best waterfalls in Thailand.
-There are so many waterfalls in Chiang Rai so just the best are covered here.
+One of my favourite things to do in Chiang Rai is to visit a waterfall.
+In my opinion, Chiang Rai has the best waterfalls in all of Thailand.

 Khun Korn Waterfall

-Khun Korn Waterfall is one of the tallest and definitely one of the best waterfalls in Chiang Rai.
+Khun Korn Waterfall is the tallest and perhaps the best waterfall in Chiang Rai.
 It is located in the Namtok Khun Korn Forest Park about 30km east of Chiang Rai.
-The waterfall is set in the jungle and is reached by a 1.5km hike.
-It is a great place to experience Thailand’s nature and take a strong shower under a waterfall.

 Huay Mae Sai Waterfall